bairblog/bairblog.github.io/README.md

   baseurl:     "/blog"
   url:         "http://bair.berkeley.edu"
   ```

+  Don't forget to also deal with comments!
+See next bullet point.

 - Set comments to be False (by setting `show_comments: False`) on the master
   branch, and during any development.
 Set it to be True only when we first